Does Honey Go Off? Here's the Truth

 A glass jar with a screw-top lid is best!

-Raw honey contains natural enzymes and antioxidants, which can stay active for years.
-Over time, some flavor changes might happen, but it’s still safe — and often still delicious.
+Raw honey contains natural enzymes and antioxidants that can remain active for years.
+Over time, some flavours might change, but it’s still safe — and often still delicious.

 So, does honey go off?
 Not really.
 Pure honey is one of nature’s longest-lasting foods.
 Even if it changes texture or colour, it’s probably still safe.